Ventura County Railroad: Diesel era

 Martin V. Smith purchased the line in 1958.
 The Ventura County Railroad, organized by RailAmerica to lease the line, began operations in September 1998.
 The Oxnard Harbor District acquired the Ventura County Railway Company LLC in 2003 with Ventura County Railroad continuing to operate the line.

 Traffic

 The railroad's main commodities are new automobiles, petroleum products and wood products.
 The VCRR hauls approximately 2,000 carloads annually.

-And they ship frozen strawberries and paper products and handle navy equipment.
+They ship frozen strawberries and paper products and handle navy equipment.